edsml-b7e20b2b/TicTacToe_minimax/test.md

 - Description: Calculates the uniaxial anisotropy energy contribution.
 - Returns: Total uniaxial anisotropy energy.

-   - `self.u` is normalised to ensure it's a unit vector, this sets the preferred spin orientation.
+   - `self.u` is normalised to ensure that it's a unit vector, this sets the preferred spin orientation.
 Then`self.s.array` is dot-multiplied with the normalised `u` to align the spins with the anisotropy axis.
    - `sumOfNormalised` represents the aforementioned alignment of spins with the anisotropy axis.

    - `totalAnisotropyEnergy` is computed as the product of `-self.K` and the sum of aligned spins squared, with a negative sign indicating energy lowering.
 The result is returned.